The Porthole Portage Frontend

 Version 0.5:

-porthole 0.5 main window porthole 0.5 terminal porthole 0.5: dependancy tab
+porthole 0.5 main window porthole 0.5 terminal porthole 0.5: dependency tab

 Version 0.3: